angeldollface/dotfiles/README.markdown

 ## INSTALLATION :inbox_tray:

-To "install" either of these setups on your Linux installation install the software list in the file `shared/pkgfreeze/PKGFILE` through your system's package manager.
+To "install" either of these setups on your Linux installation, install the software list for the setup of your choice with the package manager(s) your system provides.
+Only after this has been completed, can you follow the steps provided below for the setup you would like.

 ### KAWAII BLISS